thunder/drupal-testing/README.md

 The steps are the following:

-### prepare
+### setup
-Prepares the testing environment.
+Setup the testing environment.
 Starts selenium and mysql if necessary and tweaks php on travis

 ### coding_style
 Tests php and javascript coding styles

+### prepare_build
+Creates a drupal project and modifies the composer.json to contain the required modules.

 ### build
 Builds the drupal installation with drupal project, adds all dependencies from the module and calls composer install.